 Is your website performing as expected?
 Or perhaps you want to improve the performance and increase sales or conversions.
 An audit can run through your entire website and quickly uncover issues holding the site back.
 One question to always be asking of your digital channels, can this be better?

-You are not limited to who does the implementation from the findings, it could be your in-house team or an external supplier, my role, after delivery of the audit findings, is mostly limited to consulting.
+I perform audits and provide step-by-step action plans to improve results.
+You are not limited to who does the implementation of the findings; it could be your in-house team or an external supplier; my role, after delivery of the audit findings, is mostly limited to consulting.

-Contact me to find out more about how a website audit can help your business grow today, or submit your website below for a simple free review.
+Contact me to learn more about how a website audit can help your business grow today, or submit your website below for a simple free review.

 Why do a website audit?

-For any website an audit is a vital part of the business.
-A website audit should be completed least once a year, although preferably twice a year.
-An audit is also the key step before you complete any major changes on your website such as a refresh or a full overhaul, it can serve as a marker so that you know when something went wrong and how long it’s been going wrong.
+For any website, an audit is a vital part of the business.
+A website audit should be completed at least once a year, although preferably twice a year.
+An audit is also the key step before you complete any major changes on your websites, such as a refresh, migration or a full overhaul; it can serve as a marker so that you know when something went wrong and how long it’s been going wrong.

 Search engines are getting smarter.
 We are seeing more changes in how they work out the search results when someone does a search.

-Many years ago it was as simple as adding keywords to your title tags and content and header tags.
-Add few back links and that was it, you got first page ranking!
+Many years ago, it was as simple as adding keywords to your title tags and content and header tags.
+Add a few backlinks, and that was it; you got a first-page ranking!

 Those days are long gone.
-Between February 2015 and 2016 there were seven notable updates from Google, these included:
+Between February 2015 and 2016, there were seven notable updates from Google; these include: